 6. Is there anything else I need to do to get my certificate once I graduate?

-Starting with Spring 2011 program completers, all students are asked to create a profile in the DESE online certification system and initiate an application for certification.
+All students are required to create a profile in the DESE online certification system and initiate an application for certification.
 Detailed information on the process, including step-by-step instructions can be found on the Teacher Certification Office website.
 That's the only "paperwork" you need to complete for your initial teaching certificate.
 You also need to complete an FBI background check.
 You were required to complete one prior to student teaching, and effective November 1, 2009 they are now valid for ONE year.
 So, you as long as you have had an FBI background check within the last 9-10 months you won' need another one.
 If your background check will be more than 12 months old at the time of certification, you must get a new one.
 For instructions regarding the FBI Background check, visit our background check information website.

 7. What if I graduated but did not pass the Praxis II exam?